-(F) Associate in General Education: The associate in general education program shall consist of a minimum of sixty-four and a maximum of sixtyfive semester hours of credits from curriculum courses at the 110-199 and 210-299 levels and that are comprised of courses from the college's other approved programs of study.
-Within the associate in general education program, the college shall include opportunities for the achievement of competence in reading, writing, oral communication, fundamental mathematical skills, and basic use of computers.
+- f.
+Associate in General Education: The associate in general education program shall consist of a minimum of sixty-four and a maximum of sixty- five semester hours of credits from curriculum courses at the 110-199 and 210-299 levels and that are comprised of courses from the college's other approved programs of study.
+Within the associate in general education program, the college shall include opportunities for the achievement of competence in reading, writing, oral communication, fundamental mathematical skills, and basic use of computers. - g.
+Associate in General Education Nursing: The associate in general education nursing program shall consist of a minimum of sixty and a maximum of sixty- one semester hours of credits from curriculum courses at the 110-199 and 210- 299 levels.
+Within the associate in general education nursing program, the college shall include opportunities for the achievement of competence in reading, writing, oral communication, fundamental mathematical skills, and basic use of computers. - General Education: The general education hours required are as follows: - a.
+Certificate: General education is optional in certificate curricula. - b.
+Diploma: A diploma program shall include a minimum of six semester hours of credit from general education curriculum courses selected from the Combined Course Library, including:

-- (G)Associate in General Education Nursing: The associate in general education nursing program shall consist of a minimum of sixty and a maximum of sixty- one semester hours of credits from curriculum courses at the 110-199 and 210- 299 levels.
-Within the associate in general education nursing program, the college shall include opportunities for the achievement of competence in reading, writing, oral communication, fundamental mathematical skills, and basic use of computers. - (2) General Education: The general education hours required are as follows: - (A) Certificate: General education is optional in certificate curricula. - (B) Diploma: A diploma program shall include a minimum of six semester hours of credit from general education curriculum courses selected from the Combined Course Library, including: - (i) a minimum of three semester hours in communications; and - (ii) a minimum of three semester hours in humanities/fine arts, social/behavioral sciences, natural sciences or mathematics. - (C) Associate in Applied Science and Associate in General Education: An associate in applied science and an associate in general education program shall include a minimum of 15 semester hours of credit from general education curriculum courses selected from the Combined Course Library, including:

-- (i) a minimum of six hours in communications.
+- i. a minimum of three semester hours in communications; and - a minimum of three semester hours in humanities/fine arts, social/behavioral sciences, natural sciences or mathematics. - c.
+Associate in Applied Science and Associate in General Education: An associate in applied science and an associate in general education program shall include a minimum of 15 semester hours of credit from general education curriculum courses selected from the Combined Course Library, including: - a minimum of six hours in communications.
 ENG 111 shall be utilized for three of these hours.
-ENG 110 may be utilized as a substitute for ENG 111 if included in the approved program of study; - (ii) a minimum of three hours in humanities/fine arts; - (iii) a minimum of three hours in social/behavioral sciences; and - (iv) a minimum of three hours in either natural sciences or mathematics. - (D) Associate in Arts: An associate in arts program shall include a minimum of 45 semester hours of credit from courses classified as general education within the Comprehensive Articulation Agreement from the Combined Course Library, including: - (i) 31-32 semester hours of credit from universal general education transfer component courses that shall include the following: - (I) six semester hours of English composition; - (II) nine semester hours of communications and/or humanities/fine arts; - (III) nine semester hours of social/behavioral science; - (IV) three to four semester hours of mathematics; and - (V) four semester hours of natural sciences. - (ii) An additional 13-14 semester hours of credit from courses classified as general education within the Comprehensive Articulation Agreements. - (E) Associate in Science: An associate in science program shall include a minimum of 45 semester hours of credit from courses classified as general education within the Comprehensive Articulation Agreement from the Combined Course Library, including: - (i) 34 semester hours of credit from universal general education transfer component courses that shall include the following: - (I) six semester hours of English composition; - (II) six semester hours of communications or humanities/fine - arts; (III)six semester hours of social/behavioral science;
+ENG 110 may be utilized as a substitute for ENG 111 if included in the approved program of study; - ii. a minimum of three hours in humanities/fine arts; - iii. a minimum of three hours in social/behavioral sciences; and - iv. a minimum of three hours in either natural sciences or mathematics. - d.
+Associate in Arts: An associate in arts program shall include a minimum of 45 semester hours of credit from courses classified as general education within the Comprehensive Articulation Agreement from the Combined Course Library, including: - i.
+31-32 semester hours of credit from universal general education transfer component courses that shall include the following: - A. six semester hours of English composition; - B. nine semester hours of communications and/or humanities/fine arts; - C. nine semester hours of social/behavioral science; - D. three to four semester hours of mathematics; and